 One of the best driving test tips we can give you is to learn how to avoid the common driving test mistakes.
 Each year the DVSA publishes a list of the top 10 mistakes candidates made on their driving test in the previous year.

 To help you prepare for your driving test, we’ve listed each of the common faults and scenarios when they are likely to occur.
 The section also contains tips on how to avoid making these mistakes on your driving test.
-If you’re wondering how to pass your driving test, analysing this list is a good place to start.
+If you’re wondering how to pass your driving test, we advise you to start by analysing this list.

 Poor observation at junctions was the number one reason candidates failed to pass their driving test in 2018/19.